JosephMatino/MultiAiFilePaster/docs/internal/description.md

-Multi-AI File Paster automatically converts large pasted content into clean file attachments for AI platforms.
-When you paste code, documents, or data that exceeds your word limit, the extension instantly creates a properly formatted file with correct syntax highlighting.
-No more character limits, broken formatting, or manual file creation.
+Multi-AI File Paster automatically attaches and converts pasted text into file attachments for AI platforms.
+When you paste code, documents, or data into ChatGPT, Claude, Gemini, DeepSeek, or Grok, the extension creates properly formatted files with correct extensions and syntax highlighting.

-This extension detects when your pasted content is too large and converts it into a file attachment that AI platforms can process easily.
-You paste normally and the extension handles everything automatically.
-Works seamlessly with ChatGPT, Claude, Google Gemini, DeepSeek, and Grok.
+The extension combines two powerful features that work together seamlessly.
+Auto-attach creates file attachments when your pasted content exceeds your word threshold (default 500 words, adjustable from 50 to 15,000 words).
+Auto-convert detects the programming language or file type from your content and assigns the correct file extension automatically.
+You paste normally and the extension handles everything in the background without interrupting your workflow.

 Automatic File Creation